In 2022, tuition for full-time students at College of the Holy Cross was $57,600 a year.

-College of the Holy Cross is a private, religious institution, so it has the same tuition for residents of Massachusetts as it does for residents from other states.
+College of the Holy Cross is a private, religious institution, which means it has the same tuition for students from Massachusetts as it does for residents from other states.

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-Room and board at Holy Cross is $16,080 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $8,800.
+Housing and campus dining at Holy Cross is $16,620 a year.
+This number includes the cost of living in dorms or other on-campus housing, and a meal plan that enables you to eat in the Holy Cross's on-campus cafeterias and dining facilities.
+Students who do not live on-campus but still want to use the dining facilities can choose to be on a meal plan.
+The cost of a mean plan, or board-only, is $9,100.

 |Total Estimated Costs|